Dualog-students/Information/README.md

 # General information
-This repository is just a short version of a long story regardin the tools and the technologies we are using for the summer internship projects.
+This repository is just a short version of a long story regarding the tools and the technologies we are using for the summer internship projects.

 **Tools used:**